 While I really don’t believe that writers need a routine, I do think I would have benefited from setting some limits.

-It’s only been this year that I’ve decided I really need to do something about my procrastination.
+And it’s only been recently that I’ve decided I really need to do something about my procrastination.

 Be patient, grasshopper

-I think one of the reasons I love freelancing so much is that there’s so many spikes of joy you can get.
+I think one of the reasons I love freelancing so much is because of the many spikes of joy you can get like …

-You get your first byline in a publication you love.
+Getting your first byline in a publication you love

-You write content that aligns perfectly with your values.
+Writing content that aligns perfectly with your values

-You receive an email from an editor offering you work.
+Receiving an email from an editor offering you work

 But I’ve found that while my efficiency has meant that I can usually turn out work quickly, I haven’t always taken the time I needed to consider pitches, replies or even where my business is going.